paigeruten/pencil-tracer/README.md

-# coffee-tracer
+# pencil-tracer

-`coffee-tracer` is a library that takes a CoffeeScript program as input, and outputs instrumented code that records a line-by-line trace of the program's execution when it runs.
+`pencil-tracer` is a library that takes a CoffeeScript program as input, and outputs instrumented code that records a line-by-line trace of the program's execution when it runs.
 It borrows some code from [`coffee-coverage`](https://github.com/benbria/coffee-coverage), which also outputs instrumented CoffeeScript.

 This is the pre-project for my [GSoC 2015](https://www.google-melange.com/gsoc/homepage/google/gsoc2015) proposal.
 It is the first step in creating a better visual debugger for [Pencil Code](http://pencilcode.net/).

 ## Install

-    $ npm install coffee-tracer
+    $ npm install pencil-tracer

 ## Build